Khakurdaha

-Khakurdaha is a village and a gram panchayat within the jurisdiction of the Jaynagar police station in the Jaynagar I CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Khakurdaha is a village and a gram panchayat within the jurisdiction of the Jaynagar Majilpur police station in the Jaynagar I CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Khakurdaha village is located at 22.2640°N 88.4622°E. It has an average elevation of 8 m.

 Demographics

 As per 2011 Census of India, Khakurdaha had a total population of 3,542.

 Transport

 A short stretch of local roads link Khakurdaha to the State Highway 1.

 Gocharan railway station is located nearby.

 Healthcare

 Padmerhat Rural Hospital, with 30 beds, at Padmerhat, is the major government medical facility in the Jaynagar I CD block.